nullmedia-social/Undertale-Save-Manager/README.md

 #### For Linux
 To install the **Undertale Save Manager** on Linux, follow these steps:

-1. Download the `install.sh` script from the repository or [download here](https://www.example.com/download/linux-install-script).
+1. Download the `install.sh` script from the repository.

 2. Open a terminal and navigate to the folder where you saved the `install.sh` file.